-You probably already know how a router hosts a home network and delivers Wi-Fi to multiple devices simultaneously.
-That’s generally how a Wi-Fi router works.
+You probably already know how a router hosts a home network and simultaneously delivers Wi-Fi to multiple devices.
+That's generally how a Wi-Fi router works.

 So, if you want to dabble into network-attached storage, a good Wi-Fi router is the best way to start before a real NAS server.